minus5/examples-services/README.md

 - coupling
 - latency
 - small vs large project success
+- use "the best" tool for the job
 - move and release independently
-- use "the best" tool for the job
+- technical debt

 ... and many more.